Rok at Stephansplatz with St. Stephen’s Cathedral rising behind him in Vienna, Austria

 A list of the main landmarks and tourist attractions in Vienna is long: Schönbrunn Palace, Historic Center of Vienna, Kunsthistorisches Museum, St. Stephen’s Cathedral, Belvedere Museum, The Hofburg, Schonbrunner Gardens, State Opera and more.

-Due to my limited interest in museums and historic landmarks I only visited from inside Schönbrunn Palace and St. Stephen’s Cathedral in the Old Town.
-For me personally the most charismatic buildings in all Vienna.
+Due to my limited interest in museums and historic places to visit, I have only entered Schönbrunn Palace and St. Stephen’s Cathedral in the Old Town, for me, the most charismatic buildings in all Vienna.

-During Grand Tour around Schönbrunn Palace I walked through 40 rooms with most luxurious interior decoration.
+During the Grand Tour around Schönbrunn Palace, one of the highlights of Vienna, I walked through.
 Grand apartments were occupied by Franz Joseph, Elisabeth and Maria Theresa.
 The self-guided audio tour took me through their private apartments, terminating in glorious Hall of Ceremonies.
-Maybe not as colorful and rich in decoration as some other Royal Palaces around Europe, but well preserved and decorated with style.
+It’s maybe not as fancy or decorative as other royal palaces in Europe, but it’s well preserved and decorated with style.

 Franz Joseph, the longest-reigning emperor of Austria, was born here and spent most of his life there, until his death in 1916.